-As motivation to learn correlates with success at school, many parents and teachers are concerned with helping students become more motivated in the classroom.
-This can include using recognition and rewards to encourage behaviour that’s conducive to learning.
+Motivation to learn correlates with success at school.
+That's why many parents and teachers are concerned with helping students become more motivated in the classroom.
+This may mean using recognition and rewards to encourage behaviour that’s conducive to learning.

 However, extrinsic motivators alone don’t always do the trick.
 Teachers who make lessons interesting to kids and help learners get excited about school can foster a lifelong love of learning and encourage students to overcome obstacles and find success.

-The two most discussed types of motivation include intrinsic and extrinsic.
+The two most discussed types of motivation are intrinsic and extrinsic.
 With intrinsic, motivation to learn comes from within.

-This may be because learners are curious, a lesson is fun, the topic is interesting and engaging or the task provides them with an opportunity to demonstrate their strengths.
-When a child possesses this kind of motivation, he or she is more likely to motivate him or herself when learning occurs outside of the school environment.
+It could be that learners are curious, a lesson is fun, the topic is interesting and engaging, or the task provides them with an opportunity to demonstrate their strengths.
+When a child possesses this kind of motivation, he or she is more likely to be motivated when learning occurs outside of the school environment.

-While avoiding negative consequences may work in front of a teacher, it doesn’t inspire the kind of motivation kids need to continue learning outside of the classroom.
+While avoiding negative consequences can motivate students in the presence of their teacher, it doesn’t inspire the kind of motivation kids need to continue learning outside of the classroom.
 It’s also a lot more fun to do something because you love it vs. to avoid punishment.

-Moreover, recent research on the overjustification effect has suggested that relying too much on extrinsic motivation can actually discourage kids who were previously intrinsically motivated to do a task.
+Moreover, recent research on the overjustification effect has suggested that relying too much on extrinsic motivation can actually discourage kids who were previously intrinsically motivated.

-For example, students who played an educational game because they enjoyed it started to equate play with the reward they received at the end and were no longer interested in the game when the prize was taken away.
+For example, students who played an educational game because they enjoyed it, started to equate play with the reward they received and were no longer interested in the game when the prize was taken away.

 Tips for motivating students